linkviii/Notes/Importing-MIDI-into-OoT-with-help-from-Reaper.md

 This guide is written for a Windows user, but Reaper works on Mac and Linux.

+This might be overwhelming on only a small laptop screen.
+If you have the option, go to a desk.

 ## Background
 MIDI is both the name of the protocol that electronic instruments speak and the file format of songs produced with these electronic instruments in mind.
 A MIDI file (.mid) is like sheet music for a computer.
 However, you do not need to be able to read or play sheet music to work with MIDI files.
 More specifically, a MIDI file is a sequence of commands telling a program how to play back a song.